 May take time to learn the features and settings.

 Smart dryer can connect to WiFi for control via app or voice assistant.
 Steam features fight wrinkles or refresh worn but unsoiled clothes.
 Hamper door is convenient for filling and folding.
 Advanced sensor drying to save time and energy.

 Sensors save energy by adjusting cycle time.
 Low-heat options help reduce power use even more.
 Moistens clothes for easier ironing.
 Has built-in indicator to tell when its exhaust ducts need cleaning.
 Runs fairly quietly.

 The 30-inch depth makes it a little shallower than competing models.

-Installation is easy, and the unit has a lightweight and compact design for better maneuverability.
-Features a smaller footprint while maintaining a large capacity.
+Sensor drying saves energy.
+Lightweight and compact design for better maneuverability.
+Features a smaller footprint while maintaining a standard capacity.
+Has interior light.
 This model also makes minimal noise.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.